Skip to main content

 Scope and Contents

 This collection primarily contains material related to the integration of the Norfolk public schools.
 The papers include correspondence, court cases, school board resolutions, inter-district memorandum, press releases, reports, news clippings and district maps.
 Subjects covered are the 1958 school closing to prevent integration, integration progress in the 1960s, busing to achieve integration in the 1970s and the end of busing in the mid-1980s.
 Among the most important historical materials is correspondence between Governor Lindsay Almond and the School Administration, beginning with the letter ordering the closing of six Norfolk schools as mandated by the "Massive Resistance" law.
 While most of the collection deals with desegregation, it also includes school directories and calendars before and after desegregation.
+Parts of the collection have been scanned and are available in the Old Dominion University Libraries Digital Collections.

 Dates